Howard0000/home-assistant-systemair-modbus/README.md

 | VSC | VSC 300 | ✅ | ❌ | ❌ |

 > ✅ VTR 300: Confirmed working by a community user (**SAVE Touch**, original Systemair Modbus gateway, Modbus TCP).
 > ✅ VTR 500: Confirmed working by a community user (tested with external Modbus TCP gateway).
+> ✅ VTR 250: Confirmed working by a community user (tested with external Modbus TCP gateway).
+> ⚙️ VTR 350/B: Reported working, but not yet fully verified across all features.

 ---